 As demand for lightweight engines increases, more and more customers are requesting tools and methods to process bimetal engine blocks.

 “Face milling of the fire face is one of the last operations on an engine block.
-Failing means that you may have to scrap the whole component, which is very costly,” says Phillipe Andre, Global Automotive Application Engineer at Sandvik Coromant.
+Failing means that you may have to scrap the whole component, which is very costly” says Phillipe Andre Global Automotive Application Engineer at Sandvik Coromant.

 When machining bimetal, the same insert is engaged in cutting of two materials with very different thermal and mechanical properties simultaneously.
-While the aluminum alloy becomes soft and sticky at elevated temperatures, the GCI material is a brittle high-strength counterpart.
+While the aluminium alloy becomes soft and sticky at elevated temperatures, the GCI material is a brittle high-strength counterpart.
 Limited tool life, poor surface finish, burr formation, scratches on the face and flaking on the liner are common challenges; failures that are unacceptable in a key feature that has to perform flawlessly.

-“Never underestimate the need for good surface finishing in this operation.
+“Never underestimate the needs for good surface finishing in this operation.
 Flaking on the liner or even a small scratch on the surface can result in leakages, inferior performance and, eventually, increased emissions,” Phillipe explains.